Developmental and behavioral implications for military children with deployed parents

 This topic will provide an overview of the developmental and behavioral implications of deployment for children of parents in the military.

-Of the 2.5 million active duty and reserve military members, 36 percent are married with children, 6.6 percent are single parents, and 2.3 percent are dual military families with children .
-In 2013, approximately 1.9 million United States children had at least one parent in the military; 62 percent had a parent in the active duty component; and 38 percent in the reserve component (National Guard or Reserve).
-Approximately 37 percent of children in military families are between birth and 5 years of age, 30 percent are aged 6 to 11 years, 25 percent are 12 years to 18, and 7 percent are 19 to 22 years.
+Deployment is a way of life for military families .
+Among the 3.5 million active duty and reserve military members in 2015, 34 percent were married with children, 6.3 percent were single parents, and 2.2 percent were dual military families with children .
+In 2015, approximately 1.8 million United States children had at least one parent in the military; 62 percent had a parent in the active duty component, and 38 percent in the reserve component (National Guard or Reserve).
+Approximately 37 percent of children in military families were younger than 6 years, 31 percent were age 6 to 11 years, 24 percent were 12 to 18 years, and 7 percent were 19 to 22 years.

 DEFINITION OF TERMS